nela/assignment1/README.md

 $ python solution.py --task2
 `

-Create a house with the same set of additional appliances:
+Create a house with the predetermined set of additional appliances:
 `
 $ python solution.py --task2 single
 `